alphagov/accessibility-personas/source/setup/chrome.html.md

 Instead of using the magnifier, zoom in via Settings > Appearance > Page zoom: select "400%" (once per device)

-Note: This will be a different experience than using the magnifier and the training tasks will not make sense with this setup
+Note: This will be a different experience than using the magnifier

 ## Ashleigh